By now, you probably know how beneficial Google ads can be for your business. But which ones should you focus on?

 04. Adjust your campaign settings.
 This includes your campaign start and end dates, what times of day your ads will be displayed, what devices your ads will appear on, what ads you expect will perform the best, and a few other things.

 06. Decide who you want to see your ads based on interests, demographics, recent purchase intent, life events, and whether or not they have previously interacted with your business.

-08. (Optional) If you want, you can allow Google to use your target customer to find others who may be interested in your offerings.
+08. (Optional) You can allow Google to use your target customer to find others interested in your offerings.
 This may not be suitable for beginners or small businesses, as this can increase your budget.

 09. Create your display ads.
-You can choose to create your own ads and upload them, or upload your assets and let Google create responsive ad combinations that are suitable for various platforms across the Display Network.
+You can create your ads and upload them or your assets and let Google create responsive ad combinations suitable for various platforms across the Display Network.
 Unless you have an in-house expert or seek the advice of a Google ad specialist, we suggest going with responsive ads to make sure they meet Google’s specifications.

 - 5 or more images